-Following Longnecker's 2017 review, the ET Compensation Committee reviewed the information provided, including Longnecker's specific conclusions and recommended considerations for all compensation going forward.
+Following Longnecker's 2019 review, the ET Compensation Committee reviewed the information provided, including Longnecker's specific conclusions and recommended considerations for all compensation going forward.
 The ET Compensation Committee considered and reviewed the results of the study performed by Longnecker to determine if the results indicated that the compensation programs were yielding a competitive total compensation model prioritizing incentive-based compensation and rewarding achievement of short and long-term performance objectives and considered Longnecker's conclusions and recommendations.
-While Longnecker found that the Partnership is achieving its stated objectives with respect to the "at-risk" approach, they also found that certain adjustments should be implemented during 2017 to allow the Partnership to achieve its targeted percentiles on base compensation and incentive compensation (short and long-term) as described below.
+While Longnecker found that the Partnership is achieving its stated objectives with respect to the "at-risk" approach, they also found that certain adjustments could be considered moving forward to allow the Partnership to continue to achieve its targeted percentiles on base compensation and incentive compensation (short and long-term).
+Those adjustments are being considered by the ET Compensation Committee and management, and will, as deemed appropriate, be implemented.

-In addition to the information received as part of Longnecker's 2017 review, the ET Compensation Committee also utilizes information obtained from other sources in its determination of compensation levels for our named executive officers, such as annual third party surveys, although third party survey data is not used by the ET Compensation Committee to benchmark the amount of total compensation or any specific element of compensation for the named executive officers.
+In addition to the information received as part of Longnecker's 2019 review, the ET Compensation Committee also utilizes information obtained from other sources in its determination of compensation levels for our named executive officers, such as annual third party surveys, although third party survey data is not used by the ET Compensation Committee to benchmark the amount of total compensation or any specific element of compensation for the named executive officers.